 The metal roof deck is the corrugated metal that sits underneath the other layers.
 Think of it as your commercial roof in the nude.
 The roof deck provides the initial foundation for a TPO roofing system.

-As we pointed out, TPO roofing membrane is heat sensitive and needs to be installed in certain conditions to be effective.
+The roof membrane is heat-sensitive and needs to be installed in certain conditions to be effective.
 The key is to choose a season that allows for the most wiggle room in scheduling.
 Areas like Toronto may be best off installing TPO roofing outside of the deep winter. but this doesn’t mean that the system is out of the question in cooler climes.

 Leave a comment...